 3) Overhead Medicine Ball Throw: This medicine ball drill will hone your leg power and athleticism.
 Incorporating the overhead medicine ball throw is going to be a tremendous asset to your training arsenal in terms of developing greater fight strength.

-The reason for this is because this drill trains your lower limbs for triple extension.
-Triple extension of your ankles, knees, and hips is what will help you to develop a very high level of athleticism.
+The reason for this is because this drill trains your lower limbs for triple extension so you produces power.
+It will help you to develop a very high level of athleticism.

-Training this triple extension aids you in developing tremendous leg power and this will feed your ability to produce tremendously powerful kicks, agility, and reaction time all of which are incredibly necessary in the ring.
+Training this triple extension aids you in developing tremendous leg power.
+This will feed your ability to produce tremendously powerful kicks.
+It will improve your agility and reaction time all of which are needed inside the ring.

-Perform this drill by squatting down to grab the ball on the sides and slightly underneath the ball in order to “cup” it between your hands.
-From here ascend up out of the squat with enough force to extend your ankles, knees, and hips as you granny toss the ball over the back of your head.
+Perform this by squatting down to grab the ball on the sides so you slightly grip underneath.
+This will allow you to “cup” it between your hands.
+From here ascend up out of the squat with enough force to extend your ankles, knees, and hips.
+You want to granny toss the ball over the back of your head.

-A few things to note: As you ascend up out of the squat to throw the ball overhead make sure that you aim to throw the ball by focusing on both height and distance as you extend your body to make the throw.
+A few things to note: Ascend out of the squat to throw the ball overhead.
+Focus on both height and distance.
 Also you ideally want to jump as you elevate your body to make the throw.

-Perform 3 sets of 4 to 7 reps and turn to run and get the ball to immediately get back into position to make a subsequent throw until you have completed the designated number of reps.
+Perform 3 sets of 4 to 7 reps and turn to run and get the ball.
+You want to immediately get back into position to make a subsequent throw.
+Do this until you have completed the designated number of reps.

 4) Rotational Medicine Ball Slams: This drill will teach you to rotate about your axis while developing dynamic core strength and power that is essential for striking and throwing bodies during grappling.